 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Indian Lake has relatively fewer families with younger children, and/or college students.
 Combined, this makes Indian Lake a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Indian Lake doesn't have a public transportation system that people use for their commute.
+Indian Lake is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Indian Lake is somewhat higher than in the average US city of 21.84%: 26.33% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Indian Lake who are college-educated is somewhat higher than the average US community of 21.84%: 26.33% of adults in Indian Lake have at least a bachelor's degree.

 The per capita income in Indian Lake in 2022 was $48,334, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $193,336 for a family of four.
 However, Indian Lake contains both very wealthy and poor people as well.